Top 10 Games

 3. Hitman 2 – Tomb Raider’s Butler Tradition

 The Hitman trilogy is a playground for sneaky shenanigans, and Hitman 2’s Tomb Raider Easter egg is a hilarious tribute to a classic gaming tradition.
-In the final mission, you meet Nathaniel Blake, a treasure hunter who’s clearly a nod to Uncharted’s Nathan Drake.
+In the final mission, you meet Blake Nathaniel, a treasure hunter who’s clearly a nod to Uncharted’s Nathan Drake.
 But the real fun starts when you steal his clothes and track down a butler in the castle.
 Your mission?
 Lead the butler to the freezer and lock him inside.

 Sound familiar?
 In Tomb Raider II, players loved trapping Lara Croft’s butler, Winston, in the freezer, and Hitman 2 recreates this moment perfectly.
 The butler even quips, “This is exactly what happened to his cousin Winston,” directly referencing the Tomb Raider character.
 As a bonus, locking him up unlocks a new escape route: a classic Tomb Raider-style swan dive into the water.
-It’s a multi-layered Easter egg that combines humor, nostalgia, and a satisfying payoff, making it one of the cleverest in the series.

 You might also like this: Top 10 Video Games Inspired by Movies